SalomePlatform/sat/doc/src/usage_of_sat.rst

 Completion mode
 ---------------

-When getting started with sat, the use of the competion mode is convenient.
+When getting started with sat, the use of the completion mode is convenient.
 This mode will display by typing twice on the **tab key** the available options, commands, applications or products available.
 The completion mode has to be activated by sourcing the file **complete_sat.sh** contained in SAT directory:

 .. code-block:: bash